 How to correct errors in your credit report

 It’s a good idea to periodically check your credit score.
 Though it may be “out of sight, out of mind”, getting into the habit of checking it regularly can be really helpful.
 After all, you might suddenly need a loan or some other form of credit.
 It’s only then that you realise your credit score isn’t as high as you thought.
 Improving it is always an option of course, but it can take time.
 So you should deal with problems ahead of time.
-Future you will be so happy with present you when the time comes to get a loan!
+Future you will thank you when the time comes to get a loan.

-Errors are nasty surprises people often discover when their credit score is lower than they were expecting.
-These are particularly frustrating if they delay your finance plans because they’re not your fault and they didn’t even need to be there in the first place!
-It can be a pain, but with one in five people finding mistakes in their credit reports, they are unfortunately a very real possibility.
+Errors are nasty surprises people often discover when their score is lower than they were expecting.
+These are particularly frustrating if they delay your finance plans because they’re not your fault and they didn’t even need to be there in the first place.
+It can be a pain, but with one in five people finding mistakes in their credit reports, it’s unfortunately a very real possibility.
 And the best person to keep an eye on them is you.

-So how can you find errors on your credit report, and what can you do to correct them?
-Loqbox has your back.
-Let’s look at how to correct errors on your credit reports with all three of the main credit reference agencies (CRAs) in the UK.
+But, how can you find any mistakes and what can you do to fix them?
+Let’s take a look.
+Here’s how to correct errors on your reports with all three of the main credit reference agencies (CRAs for short) in the UK.
 These are Experian, Equifax and TransUnion.
 You’ll want to make sure your information is sorted on all three as one could be holding an error the others aren’t.

 How can I correct errors on my credit report?